-We are one of only a few universities to have invested in such exceptional learning facilities in partnership with Bloomberg, the global business and financial information leader.
-It puts a wealth of data at your fingertips, including company and director profiles plus analysis of current affairs from Bloomberg Intelligence.
+We’re one of a few universities to have invested in such exceptional learning facilities in partnership with Bloomberg, the global business and financial information leader.
+The lab puts a wealth of data at your fingertips, including company and director profiles plus analysis of current affairs from Bloomberg Intelligence.
 You’ll receive training from Bloomberg specialists, have access to their helpdesk and can even work towards the Bloomberg Market Concepts Certificate to complement your degree qualification.